nuxt-community/auth-module/docs/schemes/oauth2.md

 By default is `Bearer`.
 It will be used in `Authorization` header of axios requests.

+#### `maxAge`

+- Default: `1800`

+Here you set the expiration time of the token, in **seconds**.
+This time will be used if for some reason we couldn't decode the token to get the expiration date.

+Default time is 30 minutes.

 ### `refreshToken`

 #### `property`

 By default is set to `property: 'refresh_token'`.
 It automatically store the refresh_token, if it exists.

+#### `maxAge`

+- Default: `60 * 60 * 24 * 30`

+Here you set the expiration time of the refresh token, in **seconds**.
+This time will be used if for some reason we couldn't decode the token to get the expiration date.

+Default time is 30 days.

 ### `responseType`